handlebargh/yatto/README.md

 ```

 > [!TIP]
-> Add the -pull flag to pull from a configured remote before printing.
+> Add the --pull flag to pull from a configured remote before printing.

 ## License